Children’s birthday parties are successful when you invite those you care about and have some fun.

 I allow my children to make their own guest lists of 10 or less.
 They typically include classmates, friends, and cousins.

-I serve crowd-pleasing favorites like pizza and cupcakes.
+I serve crowd-pleasing favorites like special pizza and cupcakes.
 The former is easy to order.
 The latter is easy to transport.

 I have an old (and varied) musical soul.
 If you look through my internet radio station list, you will see everything from Frank Sinatra or The O’Jays to Lady Antebellum and Kanye West.
 Yes, my spectrum of musical interest is THAT wide.
 My kids are the same way.
 Often, we listen to what my eleven-year-old son calls “oldies music,” current hits, and party tunes.
 You can find Oldies music at iOldies.
 Both of my kids make fun of it…but you will hear them singing right along.
 J